Signed in as:

 filler@godaddy.com

 What you see on the left is the a typical inside corner on a fabricated stainless steel sink.
 The outside corners are usually welded and the interior corners are not - leaving a dark line that often looks like a crack or open seam.
 Over the past years we have developed a proprietary method of Micro-Welding the interior corners which creates smooth and seamless finish.
+We also offer 1/8" radius vertical corners.
+Both versions are extremely easy to clean.

 Our sinks are designed to be as functional as they are beautiful.
 All of our sinks have the capability of placing a half sheet pan on the step or ledge ,which means freeing up even more counterspace when preparing a meal.